 One way ownership is reflected is through capital credits.
 These are members' share of what's left over after we have paid the costs of delivering power, and set aside appropriate funds for emergency situations and regular growth projects.
 When we are financially able to do so, these capital credits are distributed to members.
 That means the member-owners financially share in the successful operation of the cooperative.
 Capital credits are one of the tangible benefits of being served by a co-op.

-Between 2009 and 2019, Central Electric has retired more than $12 million in capital credits for the service years of 1982 through 2000.
-In 2019, the co-op gave back $1.2 million and members who received service from the cooperative during 1999 or 2000 recieved a capital credit retirement check.
+Between 2009 and 20120, Central Electric has retired more than $13.7 million in capital credits for the service years of 1982 through 2001.
+In 2020, the co-op is giving back $1.1 million and members who received service from the cooperative during 2000 or 2001 will be receiving a capital credit retirement check.
 Retirement amounts greater than $25 will be issued a check, while all others will be applied as a bill credit.

 Unclaimed Capital Credits